w3c/wai-curricula/content/content-author/data-tables.md

 Students should be able to:

 * explain how people with disabilities rely on appropriate table markup and clear relations between table header cells and data cells to understand information presented in tables
-* designate header cells and data cells and communicate those relationships
+* designate the table header cells
 * provide regular data tables as alternatives to graphical representations of tabular data
-* provide table captions to help users understand the purpose of complex tables
+* provide table descriptions to help users understand the purpose of complex tables
 * employ tools that produce accessible markup for data tables
 * collaborate with designers and developers to achieve the desired visual presentation of multi-column content using styles instead of layout tables